telefonicaid/iot-activation/tutorials/Readme.md

 | Error checking and quality guarantee for shipment  | Error checking without recovery |

 For these reasons when choosing one of the protocols, it is necessary to assess the needs of the application.
-If we need the data transmission to be reliable we will choose TCP, however if we need a fast data transmission and we can afford the loss of some of this, UDP is our best option.
+If we need the data transmission to be reliable, we will choose TCP, however, if we need a fast data transmission and we can afford the loss of some of this, UDP is our best option.

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)